lopezrunco/lopezrunco/readme.md

-### Damian López Runco.
+### Damian Lopez Runco.

-Deeveloper experienced in delivering high-quality, scalable web solutions.
+Developer from Uruguay experienced in delivering high-quality, scalable web solutions.
 I've collaborated with various companies and clients, continuously refining skills and making significant contributions to numerous projects.

 Here are a few technologies I've been working with recently: